 Wills and Personal Planning Resources

-In continuing support of Make-A-Will Week, LawMatters has prepared this list of resources for wills and personal planning.
+In continuing support of Make-A-Will Week(link is external) in BC, LawMatters has prepared this list of resources for wills and personal planning.
 This guide is specifically for public library workers and is meant to help you when patrons come to you with questions about making a will or planning for their future.

 For resources that would be helpful for legal helpers and professionals such as advocates and lawyers, please see CLBC's Wills and Personal Planning Resources guide.